 Key Takeaways

 2. Integrating physical construction activities into the curriculum actively transforms traditional learning paradigms: Jerome Bruner's theory of enactive representation suggests that learning through doing, such as building, is a fundamental mode of understanding, particularly for complex subjects (Bruner, 1966).
-This method provides pupils with a concrete, manipulative way to engage with new information, fostering active learning over passive reception.
+This method provides learners with a concrete, manipulative way to engage with new information, fostering active learning over passive reception.

-3. The "Build It" approach offers exceptional benefits for neurodivergent pupils by leveraging their strengths in visual and spatial reasoning: Temple Grandin's insights into autistic thinking emphasise the power of visual and spatial processing, where ideas are often formed as images or physical models (Grandin, 1995).
-For neurodivergent pupils, building activities provide a natural and effective pathway to process information, organise thoughts, and communicate understanding in a way that aligns with their cognitive strengths.
+3. The "Build It" approach offers exceptional benefits for neurodivergent learners by leveraging their strengths in visual and spatial reasoning: Temple Grandin's insights into autistic thinking emphasise the power of visual and spatial processing, where ideas are often formed as images or physical models (Grandin, 1995).
+For neurodivergent learners, building activities provide a natural and effective pathway to process information, organise thoughts, and communicate understanding in a way that aligns with their cognitive strengths.

-4. Empirical evidence consistently demonstrates that hands-on, constructive learning significantly improves knowledge retention and transfer: John Hattie's extensive meta-analysis identifies active learning strategies, including those involving physical manipulation and construction, as having a high effect size on pupil achievement (Hattie, 2009).
-Engaging pupils in building activities moves them from passive recipients to active constructors of knowledge, leading to deeper encoding, stronger recall, and the ability to apply learning in new contexts.
+4. Empirical evidence consistently demonstrates that hands-on, constructive learning significantly improves knowledge retention and transfer: John Hattie's extensive meta-analysis identifies active learning strategies, including those involving physical manipulation and construction, as having a high effect size on learner achievement (Hattie, 2009).
+Engaging learners in building activities moves them from passive recipients to active constructors of knowledge, leading to deeper encoding, stronger recall, and the ability to apply learning in new contexts.

 By using Writer’s Block, students actively engage in the physical construction of knowledge, allowing them to visually and tactically experiment with concepts.
 This method is deeply rooted in cognitive scienceand educational theory, emphasising the power of learning through doing.